rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 >**SOLUTION**<br>
 Install 64-bit Java (see above)<br>

+###Mac OS X Troubleshooting

+###Setting the JDK Path

+If you have trouble with Java,

+Go to RhoStudio>>Preferences>>RhoMobile and confirm or set the Java bin path as <tt>/Library/Java/JavaVirtualMachines/jdk&lt;version number&gt;.jdk/Contents/Home/bin</tt>.

+###STEP 6: Setting up RhoConnect (Optional)
+RhoConnect IS THIS AND THAT.
+Explian why it's useful.

+If you p

+### Setup for RhoConnect Push

+To use RhoConnect Push, you need to install Node.js.
+Node.js is installed along with the installation of the RhoMobile Suite, but you can also install it manually if you do not want to go through the entire installation process.

+Go to the [Node.js website](http://nodejs.org/#), and download and install Node.js.
+Or you can enter the following command after you install Homebrew.

+    :::term
+    $ brew install node

+Run "Install gems".
+A terminal window will open.
+Select suitable Ruby version and 'N' to use 'sudo' prefix for gem installation.
+Wait for the gems install process to complete.

+Run "Install rhoconnect-push".
+A terminal window will open.
+Select whether to use 'sudo' prefix for installation.
+Wait for the rhoconnect-push install process to complete.

+Drag RhoStudio to the Applications folder.

+> Note: RhoStudio has two launchers: RhoStudio 32-bit and RhoStudio 64-bit.
+Use the launcher suitable for your system.

+### Understanding the Installer Contents
+In addition to RhoStudio, the RhoMobile Suite Installer for Macintosh also contains:

+* A folder containing a RhoElements application.
+* A folder containing sample applications.
+* A folder containing the RhoConnect Push Service files.
+You use these when you [set up the RhoConnect Push Service on your mobile device](../rhoconnect/push-client-setup-rps) to broker push messages between your RhoConnect server and your device.
+* A folder containing the RhoElements Runtime files.
+* A link to the [Developer Community](http://developer.motorolasolutions.com).
+* A link to the RhoMobile documentation website.

+### Git
+The RhoMobile Suite installer for Macintosh does not install Git.
+Although you can develop without Git, it is a very useful tool, and is needed for RhoHub.
+You can install [Git on Mac](http://code.google.com/p/git-osx-installer/downloads/list?can=3).

 Note: Installing RhoStudio as a plugin for Eclipse is currently disabled.
 RhoSimulator, which comes with RhoStudio for Mac and Windows, does not work with Linux.